knwankpa/user-access-audit-dashboard/mini_project_plan.md

 # Mini SQL–Tableau Project for Portfolio

-This mini project is designed around the work you already do – using SQL to audit user access in an Oracle database and visualising the results in Tableau.
+This mini project is designed using SQL to audit user access in an Oracle database and visualising the results in Tableau.
 The project will show that you can design a dataset, write SQL to answer security questions, and build dashboards that make access reviews efficient and transparent.
-It combines database modelling, SQL querying and Tableau visualisation, reflecting best practices for building portfolio projects and emphasising industry relevance【364304039507579†L56-L74】.
+It combines database modelling, SQL querying and Tableau visualisation.

 ## 1. Project scenario

 Imagine you have been asked to assess user access across several internal systems.
 The objective is to identify users with high‑level privileges, see which departments hold the most high‑level permissions and present the results in an interactive dashboard.
-For privacy and compliance reasons, you will also explore Row‑Level Security (RLS) in Tableau so that auditors only see data relevant to their region or department【533720745108507†L34-L63】.
+For privacy and compliance reasons, you will also explore Row‑Level Security (RLS) in Tableau so that auditors only see data relevant to their region or department.

 ## 2. Design a sample database